-After the taught element of the course, MSc students embark on a summer research project.
+After the taught element of the course, MSc students embark on a research project.
 Some previous MSc students describe their projects below.

 I am studying on the MSc in Fusion Energy after completing my undergraduate degree in Theoretical Physics at Exeter University.
 My MSc project is looking at accurately measuring temperature in plasmas of up 100,000k.
 It is both an interesting and exciting topic as it has direct relevance to current tokamaks such as the MAST scrape off layer (SOL).
 It is also nice to be able to apply concepts directly learnt during the year in modules such as Plasma Diagnostic Techniques to real world situations.

 I'm a graduate from Manchester University, and came back to do physics after a couple of years in industry.
 My project is working towards a numerical simulation of the plasma jet experiment being worked on by others on the MSc.
 It involves mathematically representing the important physics in the plasma jet, including some plasma physics and the interaction between the different components of the plasma and background gas, then solving these equations computationally.
 To test it, measurable results will be extracted and compared to the experiment.

 I am currently studying on the new MSc in fusion energy course at the University of York, with a 6 week placement at the Central Laser Facility, RAL.
 My project aims to measure the effects of neutron irradiation on optics like those used in the proposed laser confinement fusion project HiPER.